Amine (singer)

-Amine Mounder, best known by his mononym Amine is a French-Moroccan R&B singer.
+Amine Mounder (born December 20, 1984) best known by his mononym Amine, is a French-Moroccan R&B singer.
 He is known for his singular music style, Raï'n'B, which is a mix of R&B and Raï.
 His biggest hits are "Ma vie", "J'voulais" and a duet with French singer Leslie in "Sobri (notre destin)".
 "Sobri" and "J'voulais" both reached the number-one spot on the French singles chart in 2006.
 Amine also charted in Belgium and Switzerland.

 He also took part in a number of festivals, notably L'année de l'Algérie at Bercy in December 2003, and in Le Maroc en fête at the Paris Zénith.

 Amine had a comeback in 2015 with hits like "Señorita" and "Tu verras".